-EPS waste is collected through wholesale markets, and large home appliance stores and supermarkets or by businesses engaging in intermediary treatment of industrial waste.
-The amount of EPS collected and recycled has been increasing year by year, reaching 71,800 tons (material recycling) with the material recycling rate at 41.0% in 2004.
-Collected EPS waste is recycled as ingots (about 80% is exported), reused as packaging, videocassettes or synthetic wood after being palletized, or used as mortar additives after crushing.
-Thermal recycling such as incineration for power generation was carried out for 28.3% of domestic distribution (2004).
+PSP food containers are mainly discharged from households and separately collected by municipalities as one of the commodities to be regulated under the increasing year by year, reaching 71,400 tons (material recycling) with the material recycling rate at 42.0% in 2005.
+Collected EPS waste is recycled as ingots (about 80% is finally exported), reused as packaging, videocassettes or synthetic wood after being palletized, or used as mortar additives after crushing.
+Thermal recycling such as incineration for power generation was carried out for 29.1% of domestic distribution (2005).
+And the material recyclong and energy recovery rate was 71.1%.
 Chemical recycling, such as reduction in blast furnacing, liquefaction or gasification, also started in 2001 (see Fig. III-14).